radiant-rstats/docker/install/rsm-msba-windows-1909.md

 With VSCode installed locally on your host OS, you can connect to a running container by adding the below to `C:/Users/your-user-id/.ssh/config` and `~/.ssh/config` and selecting `docker_local` from the options listed by `Remote SSH: Connect to Host...`

-> Note: You still have to replace `your-user-id` in the text below to your usedname on the server
+> Note: You still have to replace `your-user-id` in the text below to your username on the server

 ```bash
 Host docker_local